-Interior Architecture Year 3
+Interior Architecture Year 3 Interior Architecture BA (Hons)

 Ro Spankie is Assistant Head of School and Subject Lead for Interior Architecture.
 Fascinated by the role of the drawing in the design process, she has exhibited and published work related to the interior in the UK and abroad.

-Allan Sylvester is Visiting Lecturer, a practicing architect, and founding partner of Ullmayer Sylvester Architects, a design-led multidisciplinary collaborative practice.
+Allan Sylvester is Visiting Lecturer, a practicing architect, and founding partner of Ullmayer Sylvester Architects, a design-led, multidisciplinary collaborative practice.

 Archive of Year 3’s work from previous years: